-If you are in Odaiba and need something to fill a little bit of time, look no further than the Toyota History Garage.
-And if you are a car lover, then it'll probably be the closest thing to heaven on earth!
-The museum is run by Toyota, but you can see cars from many different companies and different time periods.
-There might be bigger and better car museums in Japan, but this is probably the best of its type in Tokyo.
+If you are in Odaiba and need to fill in some time, look no further than the History Garage.
+And if you are a car lover, it'll probably be the closest thing to heaven on earth!
+The museum is run by Toyota, but you can see vehicles from many different companies and time periods.
+There might be bigger and better museums of this type in Japan, but this is probably the best of its type in Tokyo.

-Most of the cars are on the second floor where you`ll find some in a Japanese garage-type area along yakitori, toy, book and a camera shop.
-The first floor also has some cars as well as the Alessandra Nannini cafe, a gift shop with loads of models cars to look at or buy.
-There is even a working garage where you can see the mechanics working on cars and even pay them a visit.
-It really is the complete museum, and one that is very enjoyable to visit.
+The museum has two floors filled with cars, but most of them are one the second floor in a Japanese garage-type area along with some other shops.
+The first floor also has the Alessandra Nannini cafe, a gift shop with loads of models to buy or just look at.
+There is even a working garage where you can see the mechanics at work.

 The History Garage is a great place for a visit, and it isn't only about cars.
-With it being located in the Venus Fort shopping center, there is a lot to do after you've finished visiting the cars.
-Of course you can shop and eat, but there is a lot to do in Odaiba too, such as walk across Rainbow Bridge, visit the Museum of Maritime Science; go shopping, take pictures of the Statue of Liberty,or check out the Gundam cafe and Fuji Television, just to name a few.
-You can see the museum's homepage here.
+With it being located in the Venus Fort shopping center, there is a lot to do after you've finished a visit.
+Of course you can shop and eat, but there is more to do in Odaiba, such as walk across Rainbow Bridge, go shopping, take pictures of the Statue of Liberty,or check out the Gundam cafe and Fuji Television’s Hachitama observatory.
+The museum's homepage can be seen here.

 How to get to the History Garage?